What is Suffering?

 Essentially, every time we cling to the Five Aggregates, it's like adding fuel to a fire, and over time, these accumulated fires lead to increased stress and various bodily and mental symptoms.
 This results in bodily tensions, ailments, and other issues that don't have an obvious origin.

 In other words, every time there is desire, greed, aversion, and clinging, this increases our overall level of stress.
-When the fires of Nibbana or stress get too hot or too much to handle, we blow up, releasing this stress either in anger, depression, consuming unwholesome foods or actions, or stored as tension in the body.
+When the fires of Nibbana or stress get too hot or too much to handle, we blow up, releasing this stress either in anger, depression, consuming unwholesome foods or actions, or storing it as tension in the body.
 Usually, it's a combination of all of these.

 It's widely recognized that stress is the cause of a range of mental and physical health problems.
 Clinging to the body, feelings, perceptions, intentions, and thoughts, the Five Aggregates, has deep and wide significance for our long-term mental and physical health.